Cover of Crime and Punishment

 GBM Assessment (Score: 9.5/10)

-Crime and Punishment is a foundational work of the psychological novel, a harrowing exploration of guilt, conscience, and redemption centered on the impoverished student Raskolnikov, who commits murder to test his theory that extraordinary individuals stand above conventional morality.
+Crime and Punishment is a foundational work of the psychological novel, a harrowing exploration of guilt, conscience, and redemption centered on the impoverished student Raskolnikov, who commits murder to test his theory that remarkable individuals stand above conventional morality.
 Fyodor Dostoevsky plunges the reader into the feverish consciousness of his protagonist with an intensity that had no precedent in fiction, creating a template for psychological narrative that writers have followed ever since.

-Published in 1866 during an era of nihilism and radical political agitation in Russia, Crime and Punishment anticipates Nietzsche's critique of the Übermensch concept by examining what happens when a young man attempts to place himself beyond good and evil.
+First appearing in 1866 during an era of nihilism and radical political agitation in Russia, Crime and Punishment anticipates Nietzsche's critique of the Übermensch concept by examining what happens when a young man attempts to place himself beyond good and evil.
 The novel has been adapted into multiple films and stage productions and remains a foundational text in the study of world literature.

 Russia, 1864-1866